Sparse Control of Quantum Systems: Introduction

+Note that the control, a priori, can use the whole available continuum of frequencies, with each frequency possessing its own time profile.
+A main result of this paper (Theorem~\ref{thm:finite_supp}) is that the optimizers utilize only \textit{ finitely many} frequencies, even when the quantum dynamics is a full infinite-dimensional Schr\"odinger dynamics on multiple potential energy surfaces (Ex.~\ref{ex:mol2} and Section~\ref{sec:numerics_mol2}).
+Equations \eqref{intro:B}--\eqref{intro:M} replace the standard approach in quantum optimal control initiated by \cite{PDR:1988:PR} to penalize just the $L^2$ or $H^1$ norm of the field amplitude (see \cite{IK:2007:SJCO,vWB:2008:IP,HMMS:2013:SJCO} for mathematical results).

-Numerical simulations presented in Section~\ref{sec:numerics} below show that, unlike controls obtained from standard $L^2$ or $H^1$ costs, the optimizers concentrate on just a few frequencies, even when the quantum dynamics is a full infinite-dimensional Schr\"odinger dynamics.
+Numerical simulations presented in Section~\ref{sec:numerics} below illustrate that the optimizers concentrate on just a few frequencies, even when the quantum dynamics is a full infinite-dimensional Schr\"odinger dynamics.
+Thus our controls share an important feature of laser pulses designed by experimentalists.

 The plan of this paper is as follows.
-In the next section we give an overview of important examples of quantum dynamics with controls, and derive the coupling operators for atomic excitation problems and for laser-guided chemical reaction dynamics from first principles.
-This serves to explain basic structural features of the coupling operators such as `forbidden transitions' and the oscillatory nature of the controls to readers who are less familiar with quantum control systems.
+In the next section we introduce three important physical examples of controlled quantum dynamical systems which motivated this work and to which our sparsity results apply.
+These examples also serve to recall basic features of the coupling operators such as `forbidden transitions' and the oscillatory nature of quantum controls.
 In Section~\ref{sec:control} we introduce our measure-norm sparsity-enhancing costs within a general functional-analytic framework, and give several examples.
-In particular, while the choices \eqref{intro:B}--\eqref{intro:M} lead to frequency-sparsity with global time profiles, appropriate modifications lead to frequency-sparsity with local time profiles.
+In particular, the choices \eqref{intro:B}--\eqref{intro:M} lead to frequency-sparsity with global time profiles, and appropriate modifications lead to frequency-sparsity with local time profiles.
 Section~\ref{sec:theory} is devoted to the mathematical analysis of the non-smooth optimal control problem \eqref{intro:1}--\eqref{intro:2}.
-We establish uniqueness of mild solutions to the state equation, existence of optimal controls, and necessary optimality conditions on the optimizers, including the interesting result that optimizers have compact frequency support.
-Finally, in Section~\ref{sec:numerics} we numerically calculate optimal controls and compare them to those obtained from the usual $L^2$ or $H^1$ penalization of the field amplitude.
+We recall the relevant well known results on the existence of dynamics, establish existence of optimal controls, derive necessary optimality conditions, and prove that optimal controls are supported on only finitely many frequencies.
+Finally, in Section~\ref{sec:numerics} we numerically calculate optimal controls and compare them to those obtained from the usual $L^2$ penalization of the field amplitude.
 Specifically, we present a 3-level example which arises in atomic excitation problems, and an example of Schr\"odinger dynamics on two potential energy surfaces as arising in laser-controlled chemical reaction dynamics.